The Warning Is Out: Prepare for Cyber Attacks from Iran, Especially 'Wiper' Attacks

 Wiper attacks make ransomware look mild

 After the US launched a drone attack that resulted in the death of Iran’s top military general a few days ago, Iran promised vengeance against the US.
 On Tuesday of this week, Iran made good on their vow with a military strike on air force bases in Iraq, inhabited by US and Iraqi military personnel.
-Thankfully, it appears no one was harmed.
+Thankfully, it appears no one was killed.
 The world waits to see if and what more there may be from either side.

 Just as the military and citizens worldwide must continue to remain vigilant, it would be foolish for companies, organizations and critical infrastructures to not also be on high alert 24/7 for possible cyber strikes from Iran, specifically naming wiper attacks.
 Warnings to that effect are coming out multiple times a day.